-Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Smoking and tobacco use cessation (counseling to stop smoking or tobacco use)

+If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.

-If you use tobacco and have been diagnosed with a tobacco- related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+If you use tobacco and have been diagnosed with a tobaccorelated disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.

 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Special Supplemental Benefits for the Chronically Ill The benefits mentioned are a part of special supplemental program for the chronically ill.
+What you must pay when Services that are covered for you vou get these services Special Supplemental Benefits for the Chronically Ill The benefits mentioned are a part of special supplemental program for the chronically ill.
 Not all members qualify.
 You may be eligibile if you have one of the following chronic conditions: Autoimmune disorders, Cancer, Cardiovascular disorders, Chronic alcohol and other drug dependence, Chronic and disabling mental health conditions, Chronic heart failure, Chronic lung disorders, COPD, Dementia, Diabetes, End-stage liver disease, End-stage renal disease (ESRD), HIV/AIDS, Hyperlipidemia, Hypertension, Neurologic disorders, Osteoarthritis, Osteoporosis, Severe hematologic disorders or Stroke.
 Please contact us to find out if you qualify.
-Electronic Companion Animal Members may apply allowance funds towards the purchase of an electronic companion animal.
-Included as part of your Healthy Living Flex Card.
+General Supports for Living Members may apply allowance funds towards their utilities, rent Included as part of your or mortgage.
+Healthy Living Flex Card.
 Please refer to the 'Healthy Living Flex Card' section in this benefits chart for details.
+Groceries Eligible members may purchase covered grocery items with a Included as part of your debit card provided by the Plan Healthy Living Flex Card.
+Please refer to the 'Healthy Living Flex Card' section in this benefits chart for details.
+Transportation Services for Non-Medical Needs Eligible members can use their non-emergency transportation Please refer to the services benefit to visit non-medical sites, such as community 'Transportation services' section in this benefits centers, grocery stores, or other appointments.
+This benefit does not add additional rides to current ride limit. chart for details.
+Please contact the plan for additional details.